 “All wedding invitations should be printed on card stock,” advises Montgomery, which is a given when you work with a stationer but not so much when you opt for a budget online vendor.
 “When you go with thick, heavy paper, you get much more of a luxurious feeling; it immediately feels expensive and couture, no matter the style of design.”

-She adds, “The typical weight for the most commonly used cover stock by Mohawk is 120 pounds and can come in a variety of treatments,” which includes unfinished, satin, silk, and glossy.
+“The typical weight for the most commonly used cover stock by Mohawk is 120 pounds and can come in a variety of treatments,” she adds, which includes unfinished, satin, silk, and glossy.
 “Smooth matte paper is typically where brides start, adding textures like linen”—which encompasses patterns engraved into paper, from standard cross-hatch to diamond patterns, for a feeling that imitates the fabric—“and ranges of eggshell, which has a nice faint toothiness to it, to metallic."

 The trade-off between weight and finish is one many couples consider worth it.
 This paper exudes fun and personality while remaining tasteful, with a pearlescent sheen that lends sparkle, shine, and dimension, for only a little more than standard finishes.

 Next up for primary printing surfaces is cotton fiber, which is the costliest option.
 “This paper is typically made with 100 percent cotton, which carries a premium cost,” Montgomery cautions.
 “But it feels super soft, and there are no imperfections in the paper—no particles or fiber.”
 Cotton paper is also incredibly durable while responding very well to the reception of inks for techniques like letterpress, absorbing every drop for the ultimate richness of color.
 These tend to age well with timelessness.